Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 You’ll also need to do some customization if you’d like to create an online store on WordPress.
 The most popular approach is using a custom theme.
 WordPress.com includes more than 30 compatible store themes.
 WordPress.org users and WordPress.com business and eCommerce plan subscribers can choose from additional custom themes in the theme directory or upload their own.

-You can also use a plugin instead of a theme to create your store site, but you will need the business or eCommerce plan if using WordPress.com.
+You can also use a plugin instead of a theme to create your store site, but you’ll need the business or eCommerce plan if using WordPress.com.
 Ecommerce functionality is no additional cost on WordPress.org, but you may pay more for hosting.
-Popular eCommerce premium plugins include WooCommerce, WP eCommerce, and Easy Digital Downloads.
+Popular eCommerce premium plugins include WooCommerce and Easy Digital Downloads.

 Which option is better?
-While you can do more with a WordPress site, for most small businesses, it is cheaper and easier to create an attractive online store using Wix.
-However, if your business is based solely on eCommerce, it is typically a wise decision to invest in a WordPress.org site or other ecommerce platforms like Shopify so that your website can grow with your business.
+While you can do more with a WordPress site, for most small businesses, it’s cheaper and easier to create an attractive online store using Wix.
+However, if your business is based solely on eCommerce, it’s typically a wise decision to invest in a WordPress.org site or other ecommerce platforms like Shopify so that your website can grow with your business.

-Search engine optimization (SEO) helps users find your website via sites like Google, Bing, and Yahoo.
+Search engine optimization (SEO) helps users find your website via sites like Google, Bing and Yahoo.
 A specific form of SEO, on-page SEO, helps improve search results via website design.
-It is an art and science that combines user experience and content to influence the likelihood of people finding your website.
-SEO can be complicated if you do not have the necessary technical knowledge.
+It’s an art and science that combines user experience and content to influence the likelihood of people finding your website.
+SEO can be complicated if you don’t have the necessary technical knowledge.
 Therefore, the best website platform will be not only easy to use but also easy to optimize for search via on-page SEO.

 WordPress